 Total daytrip Samaria: about thirty Euros (~ 30 €).

-If you do not wish to cross the entire path of the gorge, you can reach Sfakia and Paleochora or Sougia via a bus (ticket costs € 7,60) and then take the boat ANENDYK (ticket costs € 9) to Agia Roumeli, where you start in reverse crossing of the gorge (ticket costs € 5).
+If you do not wish to cross the entire path of the gorge, you can reach Sfakia and Paleochora or Sougia via a bus (ticket costs € 7,60) and then take the boat ANENDYK (ticket costs € 9) to Agia Roumeli, where you start in the reverse crossing of the gorge (ticket costs € 5).

-For the itinerary Anendyk, Sfakia > Agia Roumeli > Sfakia there is an offer at a price of fourteen Euros and fifty cents (€ 14,5).
+For the itinerary, Anendyk, Sfakia > Agia Roumeli > Sfakia there is an offer at a price of fourteen Euros and fifty cents (€ 14,5).

-Total cost of the alternative route visit to the National Park of Samaria: about Twenty-seven Euros (~ € 27).
+The total cost of the alternative route visit to the National Park of Samaria: about Twenty-seven Euros (~ € 27).